sensu/sensu-docs/content/sensu-go/5.16/api/auth.md

 #### EXAMPLE {#authtoken-post-example}

-In the following example, an HTTP POST request is submitted to the `/auth/token` API to generate a valid access token.
+In the following example, an HTTP POST request is submitted to the `/auth/token` API endpoint to generate a valid access token.
 The request includes the refresh token in the request body and returns a successful HTTP `200 OK` response along with the new access token.

 {{< highlight shell >}}